prometheus/docs/content/docs/introduction/comparison.md

 ### Architecture

 All components of a Sensu deployment can be clustered for high availability and improved event-processing throughput.
-Sensu also provides built-in support for federation (including RBAC and other API resource replication) which is recommended for deployments larger than 30,000 nodes (or entities) under management.
+Sensu also provides built-in support for [cluster federation](https://docs.sensu.io/sensu-go/latest/operations/deploy-sensu/use-federation/#configure-federation), including RBAC and other [API resource replication](https://docs.sensu.io/sensu-go/latest/operations/deploy-sensu/etcdreplicators/), which is recommended for deployments larger than 30,000 nodes under management.

 ### Summary